-Members of the first Local Spiritual Assembly of the Bahá’ís of Singapore, incorporated July 28, 1952
+Members of the first Local Spiritual Assembly of the Bahá’ís of Singapore, incorporated 28 July 1952

-Seated L to R: Mr Teoh Geok Leng, Mr Gianchand Datwani, Mrs Shirin Fozdar, Dr K. M. Fozdar., Mr Ramsay
+Seated L to R: Mr Teoh Geok Leng, Mr Gianchand Datwani, Mrs Shirin Fozdar, Dr K. M. Fozdar, Mr Ramsay

 Standing L to R: Mr Goh Beng Wan, Mr Kishenchand Khemani, Dr John Fozdar, Mr Motiram

-Mrs Shirin Fozdar is seen here holding the Persian Calligraphy “Ya-Baha-el-Abha” (“O Glory of the Most Glorious”) symbolizing a name of God.
+Mrs Shirin Fozdar is seen here holding the Persian calligraphy “Yá-Bahá’ul-Abhá” (“O Glory of the Most Glorious”) symbolizing a name of God.

 This first Spiritual Assembly, as is normal for these bodies, met regularly to consult on matters concerning the Faith and the community and to plan activities such as holding “fireside”‘ meetings in their homes for expanding their membership, as well as occasional public meetings.

-As the community grew larger, money was raised for an administrative centre which believers could call their own.
+As the community grew larger, money was raised for an administrative centre that believers could call their own.
 And, with a gradually enlarging membership, the Bahá’í Spiritual Assembly of Singapore asked the government for a cemetery.
 A plot at Choa Chu Kang was given to the Bahá’í community in 1957.
-Dr K. M. Fozdar who passed away in April 1958 was the first Bahá’í to be buried there.
+Dr K. M. Fozdar, who passed away in April 1958, was the first Bahá’í to be buried there.

 Regular fireside meetings are a means for Bahá’ís to talk about the teachings of their Faith to friends and contacts.